Influence of higher order electron-phonon interaction on the electron-related lattice thermal properties of 2d Dirac

 where $\varepsilon \to 0$.
 Furthermore, to find the maximum value of the phonon wave number, $q_{max}$, we put $\theta = \pi$ and get the following equation:

 From Eq.(\ref{maximum q}) we find the range of $q$ in the 2D Dirac crystal to be $0 \le q \le 2k_{\mathrm{F}}+\varepsilon$.
 This is shown in Fig.~\ref{Figure1}(b).

 We further proceed to calculate the e-ph screening potential.
 Considering the range of $q$ for the 3-particle e-ph interaction process, we note that the conventional method for computing the e-ph screening potential in metals is not applicable to 2D Dirac crystals.
 This conventional approach typically considers phonons with long wavelengths or short wave numbers, $q>2k_{\mathrm{F}}$, and employs the Thomas-Fermi approximation \cite{ashcroft2022solid} to determine the dielectric response function.
 However, due to the unique nature of 2D Dirac crystals, this conventional methodology cannot be extended to accurately analyze their e-ph screening potential.
 The absence of a band gap in 2D Dirac crystals dramatically amplifies the effects of any phonon disturbance in the Fermi surface nesting region, $q \approx 2k_\mathrm{F}$, \cite{yan2020superconductivity,ali2016butterfly} and while the Thomas-Fermi approximation assumes the dielectric response function to have a constant value in the region of $0 \le q \le 2k_{\mathrm{F}}$ this is not the case in 2D Dirac crystals \cite{bahrami2017exchange,calandra2007electron}.
-Therefore, in order to have an accurate expression of the e-ph screening potential the dielectric response function should be calculated using a more complicated model which takes into account phonons with short-dispersive energy wavelengths, $0<q\le 2k_{\mathrm{F}}$.
+To ensure precision in expressing the e-ph screening potential, we incorporate the dynamic dielectric response function.
+This function is tailored to electrons strongly correlated with acoustic phonons in 2D Dirac crystals, offering a nuanced depiction dependent on the phonon wave number.
+Particularly, it accommodates phonons with short-dispersive energy wavelengths in the range $0 < q \le 2k_{\mathrm{F}}$.